 Your child might be reluctant to answer your questions.
 This could be due to poor auditory processing skills.
 They may not be able to accurately notice the difference between sounds.
 Their brains will be busy trying to figure out what you asked them, so they can’t answer you immediately.

 Memory: Working memory allows us to remember information, an essential building block of learning.
-Without good recall, a child will struggle in the classroom.
+Without good recall, students will struggle in the classroom.

-Attention: Children must be able to listen to and understand information for learning to occur.
+Attention: Learners must be able to listen to and understand information for learning to occur.
 Without strong attention skills, a learner's school success will be adversely affected.

-Processing: The processing skill allows us to understand and put meaning to information we see or hear.
-Children and teens will struggle with math, handwriting, reading and comprehension if their processing ability is weak.
+Processing: Visual and auditory processing allow us to understand and put meaning to information we see or hear.
+People will struggle with math, handwriting, reading and comprehension if their processing ability is weak.

-Sequencing: The sequencing skill allows our brain to arrange information in the right order.
+Sequencing: Our brain has to arrange information in the right order quickly.
 Learners need this skill to alphabetize, count, and organise information.

 Children and teens will have a difficult time in school if one or more of these cognitive skills is deficient.

-There is a well-documented program you can use to improve these essential skills.
-It’s Fast ForWord, the only scientifically designed and proven course that targets memory, attention, processing, and sequencing, all within every training session.
+Fast ForWord is the only scientifically designed and proven intervention that targets memory, attention, processing, and sequencing, all within every training session.

 I think Fast ForWord has been a very successful program for my daughter.